-Launching a small business can be exciting – even exhilarating.
+Launching a business, especially a kids yoga business, can be exciting – even exhilarating.
 For many entrepreneurs, your new business is the culmination of a dream and comes with a mountain of perks.
-On the other hand, if you aren’t mindful of your work and life habits, your new career path can lead to an unexpected destination: disillusioned burnout.
+On the other hand, if you aren’t mindful of your work and life habits, your new career as a kids yoga teacher can lead to an unexpected destination: disillusioned burnout.

 Burnout is certainly not something any business owner wants to deal with.
 Often described as a state of mental and physical exhaustion caused by stress, it can leave you feeling completely overwhelmed.
 Over time, burnout can lead to a lack of motivation and energy.